gottacatchenall/thesis_proposal/README.md

 Building models for ecological forecasting is an imperative [@Dietze2018IteNea], but before applying forecasting methods to actual data, we need a way to determine the efficacy of different forecasting methods.
-We need a software library like this to generate synthetic data from a _known_ set of mechanisms and parameters to test our methods for parameter inference and forecasting on a system with _known_ ground-truth dynamics  to assess the effectiveness of these inference and forecasting methods.
+We need a software library to generate synthetic data from a _known_ set of mechanisms and parameters to test our methods for parameter inference and forecasting on a system with _known_ ground-truth dynamics to assess the effectiveness of these inference and forecasting methods.

 ## Objective